haagvivi/leboncoin-technical-test/README.md

+# Thought Process

+We are going to use the pages router to match the current infrastructure of the project.

+We assume that we are login at the start and get the user ID with `getLoggedUserId`.

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.